umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/index-v8.md

 ---
 versionFrom: 8.0.0
-meta.Title: "Creating a property editor" meta.Description: "A guide to creating a property editor in Umbraco"
+meta.Title: "Creating a property editor"
+description: "A guide to creating a property editor in Umbraco"
 ---

 # Creating a property editor